Photon-Gravity Coupling in Schwarzschild Spacetime: Introduction

 The influence of a background gravitational field of a source on the propagation of electromagnetic waves when the sources are black holes and electromagnetic fields are considered to be linear perturbations on the background such that their gravitational back reactions on the background are of second order and hence negligible to linear order in the perturbation, is the subject of black hole perturbation theory.
 This problem for Maxwell's equations on Schwarzschild and Kerr black holes was solved long ago by using the Newman-Penrose formalism.
 The equations, known as Tueckolsky equations, are useful for finding quasi-normal modes etc.~\cite{chandra}.
 However, due to the complexity of equations and solutions, it is challenging to investigate all physical aspects of electromagnetic waves in the gravitational field by using them.
 Therefore, it is common to investigate the influence of gravitational fields on photons by toy models, hand-waving methods, and effective descriptions, like assigning mass (based on mass-energy equivalence)~\cite{weinberg1972gravitation, einstein1911influence, MTW, pound1960apparent, zych2012general, hilweg2017gravitationally}, or clock (based on Shapiro time delay)~\cite{zych2012general} to photons or solving and analyzing the Klein-Gordon equation~\cite{zych2012general, hilweg2017gravitationally, exirifard2021towards, rodriguez2023introduction, bruschi2021spacetime, bruschi2023gravitational, bruschi2014spacetime, mieling2022measuring}.
 All of these approaches contrast the physical nature of photons which are massless spin-1 particles.

-This paper aims to construct a physically and mathematically rigorous formalism of quantum electrodynamics in curved spacetime (QED in CST) to investigate the influence of the gravitational field on photons.
-We will derive the gravitational effects on photons in a straightforward and unified way within the framework of quantum field theory in curved spacetime.
+This paper aims to construct a physical formalism of quantum electrodynamics in curved spacetime to investigate the influence of the gravitational field on photons.
+We will derive the gravitational effects on photons in a straightforward and unified way within this framework of quantum field theory in curved spacetime.
 We stress that our results are based only on Einstein's gravitation theory and quantum field theory framework, with no assumptions about any new physical principles.
 Let us emphasize that the obtained results are valid beyond the weak field approximation for the gravitational field (unless stated otherwise).
-Hence, they allow one to study the photons in strong gravity.
+Hence, they allow one to study the photons in \underline{strong gravity}.

 The paper is organized into several sections, Section \ref{II} discusses a formulation of classical electrodynamics in curved spacetime based on the Riemann-Silberstein vectors and density tensor, while in section \ref{III} a canonical formalism for QED in CST is developed.
 Section \ref{IV} uses a class of solutions of Maxwell’s equations in Schwarzschild spacetime and the QED in CST formalism to obtain ladder operators.
 A proper physical approach to gravitational redshift is set in section \ref{V}.
 In section \ref{VI} by use of an extension of the locality principle, a measurement scheme for fundamental observers is developed.
 Propagation of photons in Schwarzschild spacetime and wave function distortion are investigated in \ref{VII}.
 Interferometry with photons and gravitational decoherence of superposition in Schwarzschild spacetime are studied in section \ref{VIII}.